Alcatel Submarine Networks: History

-In 1993, Alcatel Cable acquired the British company STC Submarine Systems (formerly the Submarine Telegraph Company) and its 34,000 m2 factory at Enderby's Wharf on the Greenwich Peninsula on the banks of the Thames, where submarine cables had been made since 1857.
+In 1993, Alcatel Cable acquired the British company STC Submarine Systems (the successor company to the Submarine Telegraph Company) and its 34,000 m2 factory at Enderby's Wharf on the Greenwich Peninsula on the banks of the Thames, where submarine cables had been made since 1857.
 The company had latterly been a division of Northern Telecom Europe (which later became Nortel).
 Alcatel Cable became the world's leading cable manufacturer, with around 40% of the global market for fibre-optic submarine telecommunications cables.
-Production capacity would reach 30,000 km of optical cable per year.
+At the time of the acquisition, its production capacity was roughly 30,000 km of optical cable per year.

-In June 1994, Alcatel merged its submarine telecommunications activities into a new company called Alcatel Submarine Systems.
-This subsidiary was 51% owned by Alcatel Câble (which became Nexans) and 49% by Alcatel-CIT.
-On 9 October 2000, Alcatel Cable became Nexans.
-Alcatel retained Alcatel Submarine Networks and 20% of Nexans (this stake in Nexans was resold in 2005).
+In June 1994, Alcatel merged its submarine telecommunications activities into a new company called Alcatel Submarine Systems; this subsidiary was 51% owned by Alcatel Câble (which became Nexans) while 49% was held by Alcatel-CIT.
+On 9 October 2000, Alcatel Cable became Nexans; Alcatel retained Alcatel Submarine Networks and 20% of Nexans (this stake in Nexans was resold in 2005).

-Starting in 2000, Alcatel Submarine Networks and Louis Dreyfus Armatuers (LDA) had a partnership called ALDA Marine.
-This joint venture was to build, own and operate a fleet of cable ships to provide subsea telecommunication cable systems and marine operations in the global market.
-In 2003, Alcatel was part of the consortium to build the Sudan to South Africa undersea cable link called Eastern Africa Submarine System (EASSy).
+In 2000, Alcatel Submarine Networks and Louis Dreyfus Armatuers (LDA) formed a partnership called ALDA Marine.
+This joint venture focused on the building, owning and operation of a fleet of cable ships to provide subsea telecommunication cable systems and marine operations in the global market.

+During 2003, Alcatel was part of the consortium to build the Sudan to South Africa undersea cable link called Eastern Africa Submarine System (EASSy).
+Following the completion of EASSy, Alcatel has remained involved in the operation of the cable as well as the expansion of its capacity.

-In 2003, Heimdal repaired optical fiber in the Pacific Ocean, on the route between Japan and the United States, at a record-breaking depth of almost 9,400 km.
+In June 2003, one of Alcatel Submarine Networks' vessels, Heimdal, performed a record-breaking repair of submarine optical fiber in the Pacific Ocean, on the route between Japan and the United States, at an extreme depth of almost 9,400 km.

-On 1 December 2006, Alcatel acquired Lucent Technologies to form Alcatel-Lucent, and Alcatel Submarine Networks became Alcatel-Lucent Submarine Networks.
+On 1 December 2006, Alcatel acquired Lucent Technologies to form Alcatel-Lucent; consequently, Alcatel Submarine Networks was rebranded as Alcatel-Lucent Submarine Networks.